 Overview of VBAC

-The increase in c-sections over the past decades is attributed to many factors including:
+The recent increase in c-sections can be attributed to many factors including:

 - fetal monitoring, which indicates when the fetus is in danger,